22 Fall Newsletter Ideas for Ecommerce Brands

 Almost every year, at least one Friday the 13th falls between September and December.
 So don’t put away your Halloween email ideas just yet!

 One thing to keep in mind here is to be careful not to overwhelm your subscribers with many different campaigns at once.
-For example, this year’s Friday the 13th is in between Thanksgiving and Black Friday on one side, and Christmas and New Year on the other side.
-If you’re sending out newsletters for all of these holidays, consider skipping this year's Friday the 13th.
+For example, 2025 features one Friday the 13th in December, while 2026 will have three, so brands can start planning their spooky campaigns accordingly.

 Gel Essentialz sends a Halloween-themed email newsletter featuring products of black and purple colors

-Another playful design comes from Maya Brenner, a jewelry brand:
+Another playful design comes from Maya Brenner, a jewelry brand that shows how to inject personality and humor into seasonal marketing.

 Maya Brenner uses Friday the 13th as a theme for a fall newsletter campaign